UX/UI Design for

 Research

-We started by interviewing internal stakeholders to understand Southwest’s service and operation models.
-Then, we conducted field research at Chicago Midway Airport, where we observed traveler behavior and interviewed 19 passengers and Southwest agents.
+We began by interviewing internal stakeholders to understand the client's operation models.
+Next, we conducted field research at Chicago Midway Airport, where we observed traveler behavior and interviewed 19 passengers and Southwest agents.
+From this, we identified our primary traveler persona:

 Meet Michelle!

 Traveling with young children amplifies stress, uncertainty, and the need for clear guidance.
-Her experience helped us to uncover key breakdowns that affect travelers across the board.
+Her experience helped us to uncover key service breakdowns that affect travelers.
 In the below journey map, pain points are highlighted in red to show where the experience breaks down most:

-• Inconsistent check-in procedures create uncertainty, learning curves, and added stress.
+Inconsistent check-in procedures across airports and states create uncertainty, learning curves, and added stress.

-• Limited access to airport information makes it difficult for travelers to plan ahead with confidence.
+Limited access to airport information makes it difficult for travelers to plan check-in steps and use their waiting time effectively.

 To expand our thinking, I led desktop research on major airline apps and emerging service models in other industries.

-Competitor Analysis - most competitors lack day-of-travel support
+Competitor Analysis - found most competitors lack day-of-travel support

-Analogous Research - growing trend in contextual, AI-powered guidance in service industries.
+Analogous Research - found growing trend in contextual, AI-powered guidance in service industries.

 Early Concept

 These insights fed into storyboarding sessions where we mapped out key traveler emotions, information needs, and decision points.
-From there, we generated over 40 early concepts, grouped around three themes: guidance, transparency, and recovery.
+From there, we generated over 10 early concepts, grouped around 3 themes: guidance, transparency, and recovery.

-After mapping ideas to key journey moments, we narrowed down two opportunity areas:
+After mapping ideas to key journey moments, we narrowed down to 2 opportunity areas:

 Pivot